M1r3o/Laser-Harp-Project/README.md

  This repository may not be complete but the main, schematics, code, plans is here to help you in this project
  I have saved the bases about Laser Harp , to you built your version of this mythic instrument

+Disclaimer : some or any option ( example : strings vibration, RGB parametrable laser beam and the hand height) are inspired by french Laser Harp team : [there Laser Harp website](https://www.harpelaser.com) designed and conceived by (Franck Morisseau, Laurent Ma , and Other Laurent) But the schematics and program are not in relation with him and their team, just option are inspired by their work

+Thanks

+Marco IDC

 ## Demo of Laser Harp
 ### [Demo Laser Harp](https://youtu.be/7bUMFFDsR9I)